-Invoice factoring and a bank loan have very little in common—other than the fact that both provide cash to small businesses.
+Invoice factoring and a bank loan have very little in common—other than the fact that both provide cash to finance small businesses.
 Here’s a simple factoring vs. bank loan comparison to help you decide which can work for your business.

 Worried about your credit?
 No problem!
 Invoice factoring is primarily based on the quality of your customers’ credit, not your own credit or business history.
 While most banking institutions look at the same documentation we do, our focus primarily on the quality of your customers.
 Don’t let the successes and failures of your business journey stop you from getting paid.